sacgupta96/RoboMover/README.md

  - if size of box is 5 , then max index till robot can go is 4,4

 ## SAMPLE COMMANDS
+ - Insert the commands in the input box and click submit button to execute
  - PLACE 1 3 NORTH
  - MOVE
  - MOVE